He wasn’t some beautiful statue. He was my husband.

 “Edward!”
 I interrupted, “I didn’t write the book to prove a point.
 I just wanted to close that chapter, close off the ‘what-ifs’ of my human life.”

 He pulled his body just slightly away from mine so he could look me in the eyes.
 “I know the book wasn’t about proving a point, but reading that was so difficult, painful.
 I couldn’t imagine actually going through that.
 I simply couldn’t.
 I love you more than I ever thought I was capable of loving.
 You are my life, Bella.”

 My eyes circled the contours of his sculpted jaw, then made their way back up to his beautiful golden eyes.
 “You’re my life, Edward.
 You always will be.”

 Edward lifted me off my feet and swirled me around in the air, his eyes wide and buttery, so full of life.
 “I can hear Jacob’s thoughts right now and he wants to propose to Renesmee, but I’m having a hard time being angry now that I have been reminded of how lucky I am to have you here with me, forever.”

 My jaw dropped.
 “What?
 Propose?”

 Writers note: Thank you all so very much for supporting Bella’s Diary.
 This is the very last entry, but I might do a bonus entry or two at some point!
 You’ll never understand how much it means that so many of you have taken the time from your busy lives to read my ideas of how ‘life’ could end up for Edward and Bella after Breaking Dawn.
-Again, thank you all so very mush.
-Lots and lots of love,
+Again, thank you all so very much.
+With love,

 EDIT: I have written a novella called, ‘My Darrling.’
 (This is not the Willow series I’ve been working on, rather it’s a small side project.
 The first book in the Willow series will be up in the early portion of this year).
 For now, I’m so excited for you to check out the novella I’ve written: